About The Feiring Line

 An early attention-getting blogger, in 2008 I wrote The Battle for Wine and Love: Or How I Saved the World From Parkerization.
 It worked.

 I followed that up with Naked Wine in 2011, a narrative romp through the history and the personalities of vin naturel.
 In short?
 It’s about the natural wine.
 You need to read it.
 Then in 2016 came the immersion into Georgian wine with For the Love of Wine; my odyssey through the world’s most ancient wine culture.
 In 2017 the subsoils of the vineyard got elevated in The Dirty Wine Guide, written with the help of Ms. Pascaline Lepeltier, Master Sommelier.
 Natural Wine for the People?
 That was published in 2019.
-My latest book, To Fall in Love Drink this, out on Scribner is published August 2022.
+My latest book, To Fall in Love Drink This, from Scribner, was published in August 2022.

-Translations of my books have appeared in French, Spanish, Slovakian, Italian and Georgian.
+Translations of my books have appeared in French, Spanish, Slovakian, Ukrainian, Japanese, Italian, and Georgian.
 In the midst of all of this, in the middle of the 2013 storm, Hurricane Sandy, I launched The Feiring Line, the natural wine newsletter.

-I’ve won a few prizes, including the James Beard, Louis Roederer and Gourmand writing awards.
-In 2013 I was named Imbibe Magazine’s Wine Person of the Year.
-In addition to books, I have an outside writing life and have published numerous essays, have been the past wine correspondent for Wall Street Journal Magazine and Time and currently freelance for a never-ending parade of publications including The New York Times, Town & Country, Wine & Spirits, World of Fine Wine and Newsweek, among others, from my tenement apartment in New York City.
+I’ve won prizes!
+These include the James Beard, Louis Roederer and Gourmand writing awards.
+I’ve been named Imbibe Magazine’s Wine Person of the Year and recipient of the French Order du Mérite Agricole.
+In addition to lecturing worldwide and writing books, I have an outside writing life as an essayist and journalist.
+A past correspondent for Wall Street Journal Magazine and Time and currently, I freelance for a never-ending parade of publications, including The New York Times, Town & Country, Wine & Spirits, World of Fine Wine, Noble Rot, Afar, Food & Wine among others, from my tenement apartment in New York City.